MohammadMaftoun/AI-WebApp-Using-MERN-Python/README.md

     MERN Stack: Build a dynamic and scalable web interface with React, Node.js, Express, and MongoDB.
     API Communication: Enable secure communication between the web and AI servers.
     Containerization: Simplify deployment with Docker and Docker Compose.
-    Responsive Design: Frontend built with React for an interactive user experience.
+    Responsive Design: The front end is built with React for an interactive user experience.

 # Example Use Case